kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

 A driver itself can detect problems which may or may not be tolerable for workloads, like degraded performance due to overheating.
 Removing such devices from the ResourceSlice would unconditionally prevent using them for new pods.
-Instead, taints can be added to ResourceSlices to provide sufficient information for decision making on the indicated problems.
-This may include information in JSON format with a schema that is defined by the vendor together with the semantic of taints.
+Instead, taints can be added to ResourceSlices with documented types for decision making on the indicated problems and no immediate effect on scheduling or running pods.

 A control plane component or the admins react to that information.
 They may publish a DeviceTaintRule which prevents using the degraded device for new pods or even evict all pods using it at the moment to replace or reset the device once it is idle.

+Once there is such an effect,
-Users can decide to tolerate less critical taints in their workload, at their own risk.
+users can decide to tolerate less critical taints in their workload, at their own risk.
 Admins scheduling maintenance pods need to tolerate their own taints to get the pod scheduled.